 or else the team will not be allowed to have their pictures taken and will be subject to the fines in Rule

-7.1.6) Dates for taking pictures of rostered players after the Preseason Official Picture Process shall be
+7.1.5) Dates for taking pictures of rostered football players/cheerleaders and volunteers in addition to the Preseason Official Picture Day shall be

-If the required forms, fees, and age certification are provided as described, the player shall be considered
+If the required forms, fees, and age certification are provided as described, thefootball player/cheerleader shall be considered

-a rostered player and shall be allowed to Weigh-In and play in the game as prescribed in: “Pictures
+rostered and shall be allowed to Check-In/Weigh-In and participate in the game as prescribed in: “Pictures

 registration” In procedure manual.